-PARENTS PICKING UP CHILDREN DURING SCHOOL HOURS: Please come to the office first to sign out your child.
+PARENTS PICKING UP CHILDREN DURING SCHOOL HOURS: Teachers will not release students to anyone who goes directly to the room to pick up a child.
+Please come to the office first to sign out your child.
 The Office staff will then call for your child to be dismissed.
 Parents who come onto campus during school hours to pick up their child will need to wait in the office while their child is called up from the classroom which includes recess/lunch time.
 Whenever possible please notify your teacher in advance that your student will be leaving early.
 This allows the teacher to have your child's personal belongings ready to go.
 If you pick up your child without making prior arrangements (especially during lunch time), they, more than likely, will not be able to return to the classroom to gather their personal belongings and/or backpack.